dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 `Arvados <https://arvados.org/>`__ or
 `Cromwell <https://github.com/broadinstitute/cromwell>`__ will provide the ability to execute a CWL or WDL workflow respectively.

+This tutorial does not go through the creation of a workflow and its registration to GitHub, Bitbucket or GitLab.
+It assumes that you already have a repository which contains a workflow and are now trying to register it in Dockstore.

 Comparison of Tools and Workflows Across Descriptor Languages
 -------------------------------------------------------------